-CSSF is guided by a Board of Directors consisting of 9 eminent Canadian marine scientists and business leaders.
-The board is comprised of a President, Secretary Treasurer (CFO), Past-President, and 6 Directors who oversee all of CSSF's operations and management.
+CSSF is guided by a Board of Directors consisting of 7 eminent Canadian marine scientists and business leaders.
+The board is comprised of a Board Chair, Secretary Treasurer (CFO), President & CEO, and 4 Directors who oversee all of CSSF's operations and management.
 By mandate, the Board of Directors is responsible for determining the Vision, Mission, Values, and Key Objectives of CSSF, and ensuring CSSF meets these values and objectives on a continual basis.
 CSSF's organizational planning, resource planning, program selection and services, and public image are also monitored and approved by the Board of Directors.
 Additionally, the Board of Directors is responsible for selecting and continually evaluating CSSF's management, as well as ensuring that the organization submits to annual financial audits and periodic governance reviews by an independent firm of public accountants.

 Peter Lockie joined the Board as Secretary/Treasurer in June 2015.
 He holds a Bachelor of Laws degree from the University of Edinburgh, a Certificate in Accountancy Studies from the University of Aberdeen and is a member of the Institute of Chartered Accountants of Scotland.
 He is currently President of Inverleith Consulting Inc. which provides a range of management consulting services.
 Previously, he worked at Camosun College in Victoria B.C. for fifteen years, most recently as Interim President and prior to that as Vice President, Administration and Chief Financial Officer.
-He is personally committed to community involvement and is currently Past Chair, having served four years as Board Chair, of the United Way of Greater Victoria following on from six years with a variety of Board roles at the Victoria Cool Aid Society.
+He is personally committed to community involvement and is currently a Director and Treasurer of the Victoria Division of Family Practice and 94 Forward, the 1994 Victoria Commonwealth Games Legacy Fund.